PlatinumVox/Sai-Alawo/Species/Ancient Descendants/Kaltoran.md

 These 30 tribes lasted hundreds of years until an ideology of equality arose.
 These 30 tribes came together through war and equal representation to form the **General Kaltoran Caucus**, a representive body of the major cultural groups of the new Mari Nation.

+**Algaeic Reproduction**

+.they bscially have minor control over the alage in their skin and with that they can chose who they want to reproduce with and who gets pregnant

 #Descendants #kaltoran